0x3f666/CoFi-JIT/README.md

 ```bash
 python preprocess.py
 ```
-Then, you will get the "sim_token.txt" and "sim_semantic.txt", representing the similarities based on semantics.
+Then, you will get the "sim_semantic.txt" representing the similarities based on semantics.
 ### Command Line Arguments
 First, preprocess the dataset to get the similarity scores for each code in the test set.
 ```bash